averjee/memory-game/README.md

 Demo: https://memory-game-alnoor.netlify.app/

-This mini memory game was developed in React using Redux for state management.
+This mini memory game was developed in React using Redux for state management. <br/>
+<b>Rules:</b> Find matching pairs of cards.

 # Installation Instructions